-Endpoint Security and Control provides scanning for a wide range of common adware and potentially unwanted applications (PUAs) on Windows 2000 and more recent operating systems.
+Sophos Endpoint Security and Control provides scanning for a wide range of common adware and potentially unwanted applications (PUAs) on Windows 2000 and more recent operating systems.
 This articles covers PUA overview and its classifications.
 The following sections are covered:

 Potentially Unwanted Application (PUA) is a term used to describe applications that, while not malicious, are generally considered unsuitable for business networks.
 The major PUA classifications are:

-However, certain applications that can fall into the PUA category might be considered useful by some users.
+Note: Certain applications that fall into the PUA category may be considered useful by some users.

 The latest PUA detection is incorporated in the IDE files that provide regular updates to your anti-virus software.